hash-d/skupper-test-kitchen-sink/README.md

 - App and topology README: sample/template local inventories
 - Implement the `prep` target
 - Implement port shift values, to simplifly topology and application development
+- Create kube children groups; allow local inventories to set hosts on them, adding specific functionality (for example, applications may expose frontend workloads via routes on OpenShift)
+- Change the way sites are prepared to accept links: instead of `site_spec` + `site_resources`, make it a single configuration that works for both kube and non-kube.
+Still allow site specs, though
+- Change Makefile to use ansible-navigator, instead of ansible-playbook
+- Make inv-svg; add some svg as examples on README.md